johnjallday/dolphin-reaper/SCRIPT_DOWNLOADER.md

 # Script Downloader Feature

-The dolphin-reaper plugin now includes a **Script Downloader** feature that allows you to browse and download ReaScripts directly from the GitHub repository.
+The ori-reaper plugin now includes a **Script Downloader** feature that allows you to browse and download ReaScripts directly from the GitHub repository.

 ## New Operations